Skip to content

 Disadvantages, criticisms and counterarguments

-• Simple for top earners: It is often argued that frugalism is only possible for top earners.
+• Easy for top earners: It is often argued that frugalism is only possible for top earners.
 With a high salary, you can of course set up high savings rates.
-But in principle, anyone with a sufficient monthly income can save something.
-Some people save more, others less.
+But basically everyone who has a sufficient monthly income can save something.
+Some more, others less.

-• Extreme economy: Depending on their own means, frugalists live very frugally and do without many things.
+• Extreme economy: Depending on their own possibilities, frugalists live very very frugally and do without a lot.
 For some, this may feel like a step backwards.
 Basically, the Lifestyle but simply very minimalist.

-• Tends to be more suitable for city dwellers: Doing without the car, the fuel costs and the repairs is much harder to implement in the countryside.
+• Tends to be more suitable for city people: Doing without the car, the fuel costs and the repairs is much harder to implement in the countryside.

-• Necessary savings amount difficult to predict: The amount you need to have on the high side is difficult to define.
-Especially as there are always certain variable risks, such as inflation or possible stock market crashes.
+• Necessary savings amount difficult to predict: The amount you need to have on hand is difficult to define.
+Especially since there are certain variable risks at any time, such as inflation or possible stock market crashes.

 What does frugalism have to do with sustainability?